phamnhantucode/my-camera/README.md

 ### 1. Take a Picture

 - **Camera Flash Option**: Toggle the camera flash on or off.
-- **Network Enable/Disable**: Control the network access for the camera functionality.
 - **Change Camera Zoom Ratio**: Adjust the zoom level of the camera.
 - **Switch Between Front and Back Camera**: Easily switch the camera view.
 - **Capture Photo**: Take pictures effortlessly.